seb-afk/Github-internship_human_mobility/README.md

 This project contains a fast Python implementation of algorithms proposed in [[1]](#hariharan2004) to extract so-called stop locations from GPS data.
 The project also contains some sample data and a detailed Jupyter notebook that showcases the work.
 You can explore the project in your browser by clicking on the "launch binder" button below and running the `Notebook for github latest edition.ipynb` Jupyter notebook.
+Alternatively, you can find a static version [here](https://sebastianbertoli.github.io/human-mobility/).

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/sebastianbertoli/Github-internship_human_mobility/master)